ddurkee96/Unix-Notes/Basics.md

 | rm filename             | Remove/delete files or directories.
 Use -r option for directories.                                                           |
 | rmdir Directoryname     | Remove/delete EMPTY directories.                                                                                             |

+### Searching: grep and awk

+The 'grep' command is used to print lines that contain a specified string of characters that can also contain regular expressions.
+It is a powerful command to quickly search through text files and parse data files.

+In my research, for example, I often run DFT-based molecular dynamics simulations in the software package called VASP (Vienna **ab **initio simulation package).
+One of the output files contains thermodynamic information including the pressure of the system at each trajectory in the simulation.
+To quickly obtain this information from the data file, I often use 'grep' in the following way:

+'grep 'total pressure' OUTCAR > pressures.csv'

+This command searches for lines, in a file named OUTCAR, which contain the string 'total pressure', and redirects the output to a file called 'pressures.csv'.

+The 'awk' command is used to re-format files into output.
+One can provide a pattern/keyword to the argument of awk and print the lines in a file that match the pattern.
+Awk is powerful because one can use arithmetic, if/else logic, for/while loops, etc. and also split lines by a delimiter to print specific columns in a file.

+awk options 'selection_criteria {action}' in > out

+Example: awk '{print}' file

+Prints file line-by-line.

+awk '/match/ {print}' file

+Print the lines with a pattern/keyword in place of match.

 ### Output redirection and appending

 | Symbol | Description                                                                                                                                                                                                                                                |